***ALL SESSIONS ARE 100% VIRTUAL/TELEHEALTH***

 I earned a doctorate in psychology (PsyD) and a master's degree (MA) in psychology, and a master of public administration with a nonprofit sector focus (MPA).
 I am a Licensed Clinical Psychologist (#32906); a Licensed Marriage and Family Therapist (#50145) in the state of California and Certified Clinical Trauma Professional Level 2 (CCTP-II).
 I am licensed in Nevada as a Marriage and Family Therapist (4341-R).
 I provide clinical supervision, consultations, and a part-time professor for graduate students in psychology.

-If you would like to learn more about my professional experience you can check out my LinkedIn (click icon at end of the page).
+If you would like to learn more about my professional experience you can check out my LinkedIn (click icon below).

 The intersectionality of psychology and social justice principles grew in my practice while I completed my doctoral program.
-My project was focused on immigrant Latina women, intimate partner violence, and accessibility (or lack of) to mental health services.
-Further, it was recently published in a journal (link: https://doi.org/10.1016/j.dialog.2023.100112).
+The article titled "A qualitative study understanding immigrant Latinas, violence and available mental health care" can be viewed: (https://doi.org/10.1016/j.dialog.2023.100112).

-Keeping in mind social justice principles, our approach is cognitive behavioral therapy and solution-focused treatment.
+Keeping in mind these principles, our approach is cognitive behavioral therapy and solution-focused treatment.
 We practice affirmative psychotherapy for the LGBTQ and POC communities.
-We use a trauma-informed approach working with victims and survivors of trauma, cultural and acculturation issues, DACA, first-gen students pursuing higher education, depression, anxiety, and other life stressors.
+We use a trauma-informed approach working with victims and survivors of trauma, cultural and acculturation issues, DACA, first-gen students pursuing higher education, depression, anxiety, interpersonal and sexual difficulties and other life stressors.

 We maintain an open, respectful but direct communication and collaborative approach.
 We are passionate about psychology and the benefits it offers as long as you are willing to put the work it takes to make the change.